peter88213/nv_xx/docs/help/index.md

 Here you will find the most important help pages from the novelibre user manual.
-More information on installing and uninstalling novelibre, interesting details on the user concept, and “How Tos” can be found in the [English version](https://peter88213.github.io/nvhelp-en/).
+More information on installing and uninstalling novelibre, interesting details on the user concept, and "How To" guides can be found in the [English version](https://peter88213.github.io/nvhelp-en/).

 There is also a [wiki](https://github.com/peter88213/nv_xx/wiki)